reonZ/mini-tracker/README.md

 ![](./readme/config.webp)

-The setting is also present in the `Combat Tracket Settings` window.
+The setting is also present in the `Combat Tracker Settings` window.

 ## Prevent Movement